tozd/docker-empty/README.md

 The idea of this Docker image is that you can mount a legacy system's root file system into a Docker container and run it.

 One cannot mount the root to root, but you can mount manually each of the top-level directory.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-empty), if you need to fork the project there.